Josh-health/Netflix_sql_project./README.md

 WHERE
 	TO_DATE(date_added, 'Month DD, YYYY') >= CURRENT_DATE - iNTERVAL '5 years';
 ```
+**Objective:**  Track how much content has been added to Netflix in the last five years.

 ### 7. Find all the movies/TV shows by director 'Rajiv Chilaka'
 ```sql